waynodiablo/Oystercard/pills/dm_db_relationships.md

 end
 ```

-Note the difference - at the DB level `posts` table doesn't have any pointers to `comments` table.
-However in the `Post` model we call `has n` method.
+Note the difference - at the DB level the `posts` table doesn't have any pointers to the `comments` table.
+However in the `Post` model we call the `has n` method.
 We do that to have access to the `comments` method.

-## One to one
+## One-to-one

 ![One-to-one](images/db-relationships/one-to-one.png)

-One-to-one relationship is similar to one-to-many except now both tables have foreign keys pointing at each other.
+A one-to-one relationship is similar to one-to-many except now both tables have foreign keys pointing at each other.

 ```ruby
 class Person